Lessons of Isolation

 Note: Simplicity Parenting, by Kim John Payne, is a wonderful resource for understanding how to meet our children’s emotional fevers with the same compassion we meet their physical fevers.

 One final note, I had been feeling (what people are referring to as) COVID fatigue.
-Experiencing the virus myself and with my family has given me new perspective on the devastating impacts this virus has on so many people.
+Experiencing the virus myself and with my family has given me a new perspective on the devastating impacts this virus has on so many people.

 The virus is scary, even when you are vaccinated.
 It was not simply a cold for us, it went through a series of stages that I am still experiencing now.